OSGeo/OSGeoLive-doc/doc/quickstart/rasdaman_quickstart.rst

 Running coverage
 ================

-The example coverage which will be used in the query is a 6 MB image as below:
+The example coverage which will be used subsequently is a 6 MB image as below:

 .. image:: /images/projects/rasdaman/rasdaman_ndvi1.png
    :scale: 25 %